What's on the GMAT®: The Complete Topic List

 Reading Comprehension questions give you a passage (usually 200 to 400 words) and then ask you several questions about it.

 The passages cover a range of topics — business, science, social science, history.
-You do not need prior knowledge of any topic.
+You don't need prior knowledge of any topic.
 Everything you need is in the passage.

 Here are the question types:

-- Main idea — What is the passage primarily about?
+- Main idea — What's the passage primarily about?

 - Supporting detail — What specific information does the passage provide about X?